Devihem/Connect-4-with-Simple-AI/README.md

 ⭐ **Possible modes and some extra stuff:**

+- [x] Versus AI ( 1 Player vs Bot )

-Defualt ( for quick games of 2 players )
+Normal ( for quick games of 2 players )

-Custom Up to 6 players on Custom Board
+Party Up to 6 players on Custom Board

 Players have personal color